Harshit-dell/Http-Server/README.md

   ## Problem I Faced:

     At first, I was pretty confused about how the backend and frontend actually communicate.
-It was like they were speaking different languages!
-I kept wondering how data moves between them and how I could connect the two so they work together smoothly.
+So i got to know http server did the middel work so made one to understand how its happening